Poets & Quants is one of the most popular sites around for prospective MBA students.

 Perhaps the most likely and important reason for a poorly performing model is an inability to select or engineer the correct features.
 Anyone who has ever been interested in MBA programs knows of the highly touted "holistic" nature of the admissions process.
-There are many factors that weigh heavily in real life but were not used as inputs to the model (some of which aren't even included in the articles).
+There are many factors that play a role in real life applications but were not used as inputs to the model (many of which aren't even included in the Poets & Quants articles).
 A non-exhaustive list:

 - years of work experience

 - work industry

 - international status